The best places to visit in Corfu, Greece

 Corfu – what to see and what to do?

 Corfu or Kerkyra, certainly, is the most famous of the Ionian Islands.
 The island is not quite typical of Greece.
 Located on the western border of Greece, Corfu has been under the influence of Western Europe for centuries.
 For almost 400 years (1386 – 1797), Corfu was under Venetian rule.
 After that, Venice was replaced by France for a few years and the Ionian Academy of Fine Arts was established here on the island.
 From 1814 to 1864 the island was under British rule and only then it was annexed to Greece.
-I would like to share with you the best places to visit on Corfu Island.
+We would like to share with you the best places to visit on Corfu Island.

 In fact, Corfu is fully surrounded by lush greenery.
 Centuries-old olive and cypress groves, huge orchards with oranges, pomegranates, figs, and the famous kumquat that grows only here.
 There are popular resorts with luxury hotels and villas and mountain villages with traditional lifestyles.
 There are long sandy beaches and cozy bays.
 The highest point of the island is Mount Pantokrator, from which you have a magnificent view of the whole island.